 It puts the time, remaining battery life, and icons for any incoming notifications onscreen whenever you flick the phone into standby, so you don’t have to wake the screen quite so often.

 I liked being able to schedule it, so the screen wasn’t on while I was asleep, but it’s still not very customisable.
 You can pick one of two clock faces, or put your name onscreen, but that’s about it.
+As LG has stuck to LCD display tech, it's also not as energy-friendly as Samsung's OLED always-on screen, which only illuminates the pixels it needs instead of using a low-brightness backlight.

 Another handy extra?
 Comfort View.
 This strips back the amount of blue light pumped out by the screen, which can mess up your sleeping patterns.
 It’s a shame you can’t set it to a schedule like you can on the Google Pixel, though - just toggle it on and off manually.